 This post lists and discusses 5 popular courier options in South Africa.
 The aim is to cater for smaller packages, typically weighing between 1 to 10kg in weight.

 Apart from introducing options, the post aims to help readers make decisions on which courier service to use based on availability, price, location, speed, security, destination and reliability.

 The courier options on this post are ordered alphabetically by company name/service.
 They are Aramex Stoor-to-Door, DSV Locker-to-Door, Paxi, PostNet2PostNet and PUDO.

 At the end of this post, we have a summary of all the courier options available in South Africa with their pricing, a list of items that are not allowed to be couriered in South Africa and some frequently asked questions about courier options in South Africa.

 Aramex offers a Store-to-Door courier service where the sender can drop packages off at an Aramex drop-off point from which they will be delivered to the address of the recipient.

 Aramex drop-off containers are typically situated in Pick n Pay, Fresh Stop, Checkers and Shoprite stores.
-The size of a package is determined by the size of their branded plastic sleeve — available from the outlets that host drop-off containers.
+The size of a package is determined by the size of its branded plastic sleeve — available from the outlets that host drop-off containers.
 The sleeves are 350 x 450 mm and cost R99.99 (the price of the courier).